*This post has been updated for 2020

 But, for those of us who may be new to this style shoe, it’s a little tricky to figure out how to wear them comfortably.
 After years of having a couple different pairs, I’ve learned a few things that may be helpful if you also wanna go the clog route.
 First though, let’s check out two pairs I’ve been wanting to try recently.

-The Shearling Lined – No. 6 Shearling Clog Boot
+1. The Lined Wooden Clog – No. 6 Shearling Clog Boot

 I’ve been eyeing this gorg boot for a couple of years now.
 My friend in Brooklyn LOVES hers.
 There are only a couple of problems with these pretty boots: they’re almost sold out everywhere, and the sizing is off.
 I got a 39 in these, but the toe box is very narrow.
 I think it would break in with wear, but my big toes are actually a problem area, so for me it’s not worth trying.
 The shearling lining is INSANELY soft and lovely, and if you don’t have a wide toe box these would be wonderfully worth it.
-You can find a few random sizes here, but this Swedish Hasbeens Zip It Shearling is quite similar and more fully stocked.
+You can find a few random sizes here, but this Swedish Hasbeens Shearling Plateau is quite similar and more fully stocked AND my new current favorite.
+The upper is so, so soft that it doesn’t’ dig into your leg and because the footbed isn’t lined, the fit is actually much better.
+The upper is lined and cozy and I love the tread.

 Tips For Wearing Wooden-Soled Clog Boots